thymeless.

 nutrition, recipes

-growing up, I always had a deep love for nature, herbs, nutrition, and raw, organic food produce. honestly, everything high-quality, intentionally produced, local, organic.
+growing up, I always had a deep love for nature, herbs, nutrition, and raw, organic food produce. honestly, everything high-quality, small-scale, intentionally produced, local, organic.

 going to farmers markets, farms, herbal pharmacies became my passion. my ritual. a source of happiness and fulfilment.
 I could spend hours in these places.